dfox/graybox-testing.org/what/index.md

 specific *purpose*, generally to perform side effects.
 A thin "service layer" coordinates how the adapters and core interact.
 This allows different *technologies* to be plugged into the application to serve those different purposes.

-With ports and adapters architecure, tests can reuse the adapters to perform the validation of the side effects which occur in an interaction.
+With this architecure, tests can reuse the adapters to perform the validation of the side effects which occur in an interaction.
 This is generally what a black box test lacks.

+In order for the tests to have access to the adapters, it's important to modularize the codebase and keep each type of technology in a separate module.
+For example, if the application has a set of adapters for data access, and those are implemented in DatabaseXYZ, there should be a DatabaseXYZ-specific module containing those implementations.
+Then, in order to validate that data access was performed correctly, a test can simply import that module and use its API to perform the validation.
+This has the advantage that if a new adapter is written, the test need not be updated.
+It can simply import the new adapter implementation and the test should still pass.

+In order to ensure the adapters function correctly, the developer must write white box tests for each of their API functions.
+In the data access example above, the test should ensure that when the function is called with a specific input, that the database table(s) are updated correctly.